MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOHideDefaultThemes.md

 Specify the setting as either `$true` to hide the default themes, or `$false` (the default setting) to allow use of the default themes.

->[!Note] that this cmdlet was named **Set-HideDefaultThemes** until the December 2017 release of the SPO Management Shell.
+**NOTE:** This cmdlet was named **Set-HideDefaultThemes** until the December 2017 release of the SPO Management Shell.
 We recommend that you use the latest version of the PowerShell cmdlets.

->[!tip] This Cmdlet allows you to hide or show *ALL*  default themes, no any particular ones.
+**TIP:** Also, this Cmdlet allows you to hide or show **ALL**  default themes, no any particular ones.

 ## EXAMPLES